-China hit brakes on TikTok deal after Trump announced wide-ranging tariffs, AP Source says
+China hit brakes on TikTok deal after Trump announced wide-ranging tariffs, AP source says

 Among those who said they supported banning the social media platform, about 8 in 10 cited concerns over users’ data security being at risk as a major factor in their decision, according to the report.

-Terrell Wade, a comedian, actor and content creator with 1.5 million followers on TikTok under the handle @TheWadeEmpire, has been trying to grow his presence on other platforms since a ban was threatened in January.
+Terrell Wade, a content creator with 1.5 million followers on TikTok under the handle @TheWadeEmpire, has been trying to grow his presence on other platforms since January.

 “I’m glad there’s an extension, but to be honest, going through this process again feels a bit exhausting,” he said.
 “Every time a new deadline pops up, it starts to feel less like a real threat and more like background noise.
 That doesn’t mean I’m ignoring it, but it’s hard to keep reacting with the same urgency each time.”